GoogleCloudPlatform/datashare-toolkit/frontend/user-guide/MARKETPLACE_INTEGRATION.md

 In order to integrate Datashare with Google Cloud Marketplace, you must first sign up to become a [Google Cloud Marketplace vendor](https://cloud.google.com/marketplace/docs/partners).
 Once you have been approved as a partner you may then list your data solutions within Marketplace.

 ## Using Producer Portal
+Producer Portal can be accessed at: http://console.cloud.google.com/producer-portal

 1. Enable the Cloud Commerce Producer API:
 ```
 gcloud services enable cloudcommerceproducer.googleapis.com
 ```

 ## Using Partner Portal (Legacy)
+Partner Portal can be accessed at: https://console.cloud.google.com/partner

 ### <a name="prerequisites">Pre-requistites</a>
 1. Enable the Cloud Commerce Procurement API: